sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     saltspring$ bundle upgrade mysql2

 Then push the changes to github an run `cap beta deploy` again.

+## Merge to Master
+Now that all our specs run without error and we have tested the application on the beta server we merge our *upgrade-to-rails-4.1* branch to master branch

+    $ git checkout master
+    $ git merge upgrade-to-rails-4.1

+Next we verify that everything works with

+    $ rspec

+It should run without errors.

 ## Deploying to the staging server
 The staging server is on the same server as the beta server.
 Therefore we don't